enasequence/read_docs/submit/assembly/genome.rst

 - **Explicit Gaps:** Use an AGP file to describe how scaffolds are assembled from contigs in the sequence file
-- **Implicit Gaps:** Include gaps as runs of Ns in the sequence file and set the manifest file's MINGAPLENGTH value to an appropriate integer value; ever run of Ns which exceeds or matches this length will result in the creation of a scaffold
+- **Implicit Gaps:** Include gaps as runs of Ns in the sequence file and set the manifest file's MINGAPLENGTH value to an appropriate integer value; each run of Ns which exceeds or matches this length will result in the creation of a scaffold

 If an AGP file is included, it is not shown in our browser as part of the final assembly, but rather is consumed in